rasta-mouse/OST-C2-Spec/README.md

 ### Generation of IMPLANT-METADATA

-The implant generates an [[IMPLANT-METADATA](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#implant-metadata)] message, encrypts it with the team server’s public RSA key, and sends it to the team server.
+The implant generates an [[IMPLANT-METADATA](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#implant-metadata)] message, encrypts it with the team server's public RSA key, and sends it to the team server.

 ### Receipt of IMPLANT-METADATA

-The team server uses its private RSA key to decrypt the implant’s [[IMPLANT-METADATA](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#implant-metadata)] and MUST register it as a new session/callback.
+The team server uses its private RSA key to decrypt the implant's [[IMPLANT-METADATA](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#implant-metadata)] and MUST register it as a new session/callback.

 ## Implant Check In

-An implant MUST “check in” with the team server to receive any pending task data for itself or child descendants.
+An implant MUST "check-in" with the team server to receive any pending task data for itself or children.

-### Check in Request
+### Check-In Request

-The method of check in is specific to the C2 channel and not covered under this specification.
+The method of check-in is specific to the C2 channel and not covered under this specification.
 A registered implant MAY only send its ID to check in.
-However, if the implant has since changed its session key, it MUST also re-send its metadata.
+However, if the implant has since changed its session key, sleep, or jitter configuration, it MUST also re-send its metadata.

-### Check in Response
+### Check-In Response

-If there are no pending tasks, a team server MAY respond with no data, or dummy data in the form of one or more [[NOP](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#nop)] tasks.
-Otherwise, it MUST respond with a collection of task requests that are AES-encrypted with the implant’s session key.
+If there are no pending tasks, a team server MAY respond with no data, or dummy data in the form of one or more [[NOP](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#nop)] messages.
+Otherwise, it MUST respond with a collection of task requests that are AES-encrypted with the implant's session key.

 ## Peer-to-Peer